Mar Hershenson: Education and work

 From 2002-2011, she was consulting assistant professor in electrical engineering at Stanford.

-Since 2013, she is a founding managing partner at Pear VC (founded as Pejman Mar) and represents Pear on the Board of Directors of Solvvy, a startup developer of a customer support platform designed to answer incoming customer questions basing on machine learning.
+Since 2013, she has been a founding managing partner at Pear VC (founded as Pejman Mar) and represents Pear on the Board of Directors of Solvvy, a startup developer of a customer support platform designed to answer incoming customer questions basing on machine learning.

 She was described as "one of the leading women in venture capital in the Bay Area".